lingtalfi/Light/doc/api/Ling/Light/Helper/ControllerHelper/getControllerArgs.md

-ControllerHelper::getControllerArgs — Returns the controller arguments for the given controller and matching route.
+ControllerHelper::getControllerArgs — Returns the controller arguments for the given controller and light instance.